-16 Id., Attachment C, at 2.
+&lt;sup>18 Id., Attachment C, at 2.

-17 "A 30-day rolling average addresses these constraints, and is a reasonable approach to enable the BACT process to move forward without being bogged down by excessive analytical roadblocks."
+&lt;sup>19 The ATC, as initially issued, relied on a 30-day rolling average to cover up the real variability of the actual performance of the ECS.
+"A 30-day rolling average addresses these constraints, and is a reasonable approach to enable the BACT process to move forward without being bogged down by excessive analytical roadblocks."
 See Exhibit A, Authority to Construct 15044, Attachment M, District Responses to Wine Institute Comments on Draft Permit, Comment 2-9 (emphasis added).
 The analytical roadblock in this case is measuring the actual performance of the Emissions Control Systems.

-Period ..., CCWS would be allowed to petition the District ... to adjust this value 1 appropriately."18 2 In other words, the District decided to require the ECS so that their efficacy could be 3 demonstrated by CCWS during its operations under the permit.
-If the ECS were "achieved in 4 practice," then their effectiveness would have been demonstrated and the control efficiency 5 would be known.
-If the efficiency of the ECS cannot even be reasonably estimated before 6 implementation, those systems do not have a "proven track-record" and are not "achieved in 7 practice."
-8 Although the District seeks to minimize the importance of a readjustment during the 9 Source Compliance Demonstration Period by arguing that it is standard operating procedure to 10 work out bugs, that "this situation is special since it is a first generation BACT determination,"19 11 and that the control efficiency can be changed by modifying the ATC permit, these arguments 12 simply highlight the fact that the ECS do not have a proven standard of performance.
-13 The SJVAPCD has Thoroughly Analyzed Whether the Emissions Control 4.
-14 Systems Have been "Achieved in Practice" and Has Concluded that They have Not.
+Period ..., CCWS would be allowed to petition the District ... to adjust this value appropriately."

+In other words, the District decided to require the ECS so that their efficacy could be demonstrated by CCWS during its operations under the permit.
+If the ECS were "achieved in practice," then their effectiveness would have been demonstrated and the control efficiency would be known.
+If the efficiency of the ECS cannot even be reasonably estimated before implementation, those systems do not have a "proven track-record" and are not "achieved in practice."

+Although the District seeks to minimize the importance of a readjustment during the Source Compliance Demonstration Period by arguing that it is standard operating procedure to work out bugs, that "this situation is special since it is a first generation BACT determination," and that the control efficiency can be changed by modifying the ATC permit, these arguments simply highlight the fact that the ECS do not have a proven standard of performance.

+4. The SJVAPCD Has Thoroughly Analyzed Whether the Emissions Control Systems Have Been "Achieved in Practice" and Has Concluded that They Have Not

 15 The San Joaquin Valley APCD has conducted a thorough analysis of whether the 16 Emissions Control Systems are "achieved in practice" and has concluded that they are not.
 In 17 February 2015 and May 2016, the SJVAPCD published a memorandum on the subject "Achieved 18 in Practice Analysis for Emission Control Technologies Used to Control VOC Emissions from 19 Wine Fermentation Tanks."
 The SJVAPCD's memorandum is the only written analysis that 20 thoroughly examines publicly available information on the use of the ECS at California wineries 21 to determine whether they are "achieved in practice."
 The SJVAPCD concludes that the ECS are 22 not "achieved in practice."

+- 23

+- 24

+- 25

-23 24 25 26 18 See Exhibit A, Authority to Construct 15044, Attachment J, CCWS Comments on Draft Permit at 1.
-19 See Exhibit A, Authority to Construct 15044, Attachment M, District Responses to Wine Institute Comments on 27
+- See Exhibit A, Authority to Construct 15044, Attachment J, CCWS Comments on Draft Permit at 1.

+- 26

-Draft Permit, Comment 2-10.
+21 See Exhibit A, Authority to Construct 15044, Attachment M, District Responses to Wine Institute Comments on Draft Permit, Comment 2-10.